sergeych/node-prego/README.md

 *Prego* is currently in a beta stage.
 Some interfaces may be changed and tests are not yet complete.
 You can expermient and use it at your own risk.
 Prego it is in rapid development being a part of several projects in progress.

-Prego is a tiny coffeescript library (usable with javascript too) to simplify Postgres database access and manipulation, built for speed in both development and execution, to the extent first condition allows ;)
+Prego is a tiny coffeescript library (usable with javascript too) that simplifies Postgres database access and manipulation, built for speed in both development and execution, to the extent first condition allows ;)

 Main prego features: